codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a cow on a trampoline?
-A milk shake!
+Why do bees have sticky hair?
+Because they use honey combs!

 ## Daily Trivia

-What was the first commerically available computer processor?
+When Gmail first launched, how much storage did it provide for your email?
- 1. Intel 486SX
+ 1. 1GB
- 2. TMS 1000
+ 2. Unlimited
- 3. AMD AM386
+ 3. 5GB
- 4. Intel 4004
+ 4. 512MB

 <details>
   <summary>Answer</summary>
-  Intel 4004
+  1GB
 </details>